These Chewy Chocolate Chip Cookie Bars are the best ever! This easy recipe for bar cookies uses 1 bowl and takes just 25 minutes to bake!

 - Stir in chocolate chips, and press mixture evenly into a parchment paper-lined 9 X 13 metal baking pan.
 Top with additional chocolate chips, if desired

-- Bake for 25 minutes or until cookie bars are light golden brown, center is set and toothpick inserted into center is fairly clean.
-Bars will be slightly soft, so don’t overbake
+- Bake for 20 to 25 minutes or until cookie bars are light golden brown, center is set and toothpick inserted into center is fairly clean.
+Bars will be slightly soft, so don't overbake

 - remove from oven, allow to cool for 5 minutes, then lift parchment paper up, and cool completely on counter or metal rack